 Prenatal memory is not a new idea.
 I found two articles in Psychoanalytic Review (Volume 28, 1941): respectable enough.

-One was by Dr. J. Sadger, who wrote that several of his patients were not cured of their psychological problems until he had taken them back to their existence as sperm or ovum.
+in journals as J Sadger), who wrote that several of his patients were not cured of their psychological problems until he had taken them back to their existence as sperm or ovum.
 He declared that, “there exists certainly a memory, although an unconscious one, of embryonic days, which persists throughout life and may continuously determine an action.

 Sadger spends much time explaining how his patients’ memories of the time when they were zygotes or even sperm or ovum had affected their adult behaviors, noting that “an unconscious lasting memory must have remained from these embryonic days.”
 There were “unmistakable dreams” of being a sperm in the father’s testicle.